Port Charlotte High School: Pride of Port Charlotte Bands

-Port Charlotte High School's "Pride of Port Charlotte" Bands have had a history of being ranked among the top bands in the state of Florida.
-In 2000, the competitive marching band won first place at the Southern Showcase of Champions Marching Festival in Gainesville, Florida The Pride of Port Charlotte Marching Band has participated at many famous events, such as the Fiesta Bowl, the Macy's Thanksgiving Day Parade and Saint Patrick's Day Parade in New York City, the New Year's Day parade in London, England, and the Cotton Bowl Parade in Dallas, Texas among many others.
+Port Charlotte High School's "Pride of Port Charlotte" Bands have a history of ranking among the top bands in the state of Florida.
+In 2000, the competitive marching band won first place at the Southern Showcase of Champions Marching Festival in Gainesville, Florida.
+The Pride of Port Charlotte Marching Band has participated at many famous events, such as the Fiesta Bowl, the Macy's Thanksgiving Day Parade and Saint Patrick's Day Parade in New York City, the New Year's Day parade in London, England, and the Cotton Bowl Parade in Dallas, Texas among many others.
 The pride concert and jazz bands are also extremely successful, consistently receiving superior ratings from the Florida Bandmasters Association.

 Awards and recognition

-In 2009, Port Charlotte High School was recognized by U.S. News & World Report as one of America's best high schools and a "Bronze Medal School" for academic excellence.
+In 2009, Port Charlotte High School was recognized by U.S. News & World Report as a "Bronze Medal School" for academic excellence.
 PCHS was one of 1,189 schools nationwide to receive a bronze medal.

 Teacher and staff awards

 Algebra teacher Nancy Kenneally, who taught at Port Charlotte High since its opening in 1981, received a Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring for the state of Florida in 1998, 1999, and 2000, and received the award nationally in 2001.
-Michelle Kasanofsky was awarded a Shine Award by Governor Rick Scott and was named Charlotte County teacher of the year in 2013.
+Michelle Kasanofsky was awarded a Shine Award by governor Rick Scott and was named Charlotte County teacher of the year in 2013.